 A superb wing of a detached Victorian 'gentleman's residence' set on a high promontory on the site of the owner's home and adjoining a second holiday property, just a short walk from the centre of Ulverston.
 Fully self-contained with its own entrance, and boasting beautiful contemporary styling, this cosy Ulverston cottage provides first-class Lakeland accommodation with wonderful views of Morecambe Bay and the Lakeland Fells.
 Featuring an open plan living area with magnificent glass cupola, a modern designer kitchen and a warm and cosy sitting area with gas fired woodburner-effect stove, this Ulverston cottage also offers a spacious bedroom with fabulous views, and a modern shower room.
 This is a perfect base for a romantic break, where guests can enjoy the beautiful surroundings and the magnificent views from this very special Ulverston cottage. the Cumbria Way is also close by, offering excellent walking, cycling and nature-watching opportunities.
-The amenities of Ulverston are just a five-minute walk, including many pubs and restaurants, whilst the sandy beaches of the Furness Coast, or Windermere and Coniston, with mountain biking, climbing and watersports, are within a short drive.
+The amenities of Ulverston are just a five-minute walk, including many pubs and restaurants, whilst the sandy beaches of the Furness Coast, or Windermere and Coniston, with mountain biking, climbing and watersports, are within short drives.
 An idyllic Ulverston cottage, wonderful at any time of the year.
 Note: This property is attached to Ref.
 8597, together they sleep 10.

 One king-size double bedroom with TV.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with gas fire.

-Gas central heating with gas fire in sitting area.
-Electric cooker with double oven and induction hob, microwave, fridge, dishwasher, 2 x TVs with Freeview, DVD, clock radio with iPod dock, WiFi, selection of books/games.
+Gas central heating with gas fire.
+Electric double oven and induction hob, microwave, fridge, dishwasher, 2 x TVs with Freeview, DVD, clock radio with iPod dock, WiFi, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Patio area with furniture.
-Off road parking by the cottage for two cars.
+Off road parking by the cottage for 2 cars.
 Sorry, no pets and no smoking.
 Shops and pubs 5 mins walk.
 Note: No infants or children.

 About the location